Narins Eating DisorderCenter May 2021 COVID-19 Update

 Patients are asked to follow all current Department of Health (DOH) recommendations including masking, travel-related quarantine, private gatherings, and other safeguards put in place.
 You can view all the details set by the DOH by following this link: https://coronavirus.health.ny.gov/home .
 Any violation of this will result in discharge from the program.

 Until now, staff and patients have been asked to mask before entering the facility and wash their hands immediately.
 Masks have been required to be worn by all patients and staff except while seated at the kitchen table for meals.
 As of now, staff and patients who are fully-vaccinated and free of any symptoms of illness may remove their masks in program.

-During daily weights/ check-ins, patient temperatures will be taken.
+During daily weights/ check-ins, patient temperatures will continue to be taken.
 Any elevated temperature or other signs of illness will result in the patient being sent home from program.

-No visitors will be allowed until further notice with the exception of food deliveries to the front lobby.
+No visitors will be allowed until further notice except for food deliveries to the front lobby.